adhearsion/adhearsion-website/views/docs/getting-started/installation.md

 end
 ```

 This is just a skeleton however.
-To see the full list of available configuration options avaiable, you can always run "rake config:show".
+To see the full list of available configuration options avaiable, you can always run `rake config:show`.
 Note that your output may be different, depending on which plugins you selected above:

 <pre class="terminal">